robbiemallett/piomas_bin_reader/README.md

 While the code attributes describe the 'sea ice thickness' variable, the code works for other variables too (just rename the strings)

+Thanks to Feng He from U. Wisconsin for recently helping me find a bug!